liudongbao/Learning-Python-with-AI/README.md

 How to Self-study Python with the Help of Artificial Intelligence

-Step 1: Ask AI (such as ChatGPT) questions about self-studying Python, such as: How to Set Up Python IDE
+Step 1: Ask AI (such as ChatGPT) questions about self-studying Python, such as: How to Install Python

 Step 2: Practice according to the answers from ChatGPT